 Start A Conversation

-If you have just discovered that your loved one is using drugs, you may feel overwhelmed and not know what to do next.
+If you have just discovered that your loved one has a drug addiction, you may feel overwhelmed and not know what to do next.
 This is the time to stay calm and prepare yourself for a conversation.

 It is likely to be uncomfortable and they may react with anger.
 If you prepare well beforehand, you are more likely to have an effective outcome.